wake/pager/README.md

 ### `$pages->end`

-Last page of all pages, generally is 1.
+Last page of all pages.

 ### `$pages->first`